 In the event of a tie, the winner will be determined based on a secondary, comparative round of judging among the tied projects.

-Winners for the merit prizes, People’s Choice Award, and door prize will be announced at the Data Jam Expo on June 18, 2016 at Marist College from 2:00pm-4:00pm.
+Winners for the merit prizes, People’s Choice Award, and door prize will be announced at the Data Jam Expo (date and location TBD).
 Prizes will be distributed following winner announcements.
 Merit prize project winners who are not in attendance at the Data Jam Expo will be contacted via their team advisor’s provided e-mail address within 72 hours following the event to notify them of their team’s winnings.

 Cary Institute of Ecosystem Studies